 1 ensure eligibility and correct family share of rent for participating Families;

-Ensure NSPIRE standards are enforced;
+Ensure HQS or NSPIRE standards are enforced;

-ensure no more than reasonable rents are paid for all units under contract in the Section 8 Program;
+ensure no more than reasonable rents are paid for all units under contract in the HCVHCVP;

-offer all current and future Section 8 Program Families counseling and referral assistance on the following priority basis:
+offer all current and future HCVHCVP Families counseling and referral assistance on the following priority basis:

-a. all Section 8 Families residing in a unit in which payment to the Landlord is abated because of a failed inspection; and
+a. all HCVFamilies residing in a unit in which payment to the Landlord is abated because of a failed inspection; and

-b. all other Section 8 Families.
+b. all other HCVFamilies.

-make every effort to assist a substantial percentage of its Section 8 Families to find units in low-poverty neighborhoods; and
+make every effort to assist a substantial percentage of its HCVFamilies to find units in low-poverty neighborhoods; and

 Section II.
 Fair Housing and Equal Opportunity